databricks/terraform-provider-databricks/docs/resources/sql_permissions.md

 * `any_file` - (Boolean) If this access control for reading any file.
 Defaults to `false`.
 * `anonymous_function` - (Boolean) If this access control for using anonymous function.
 Defaults to `false`.

-### `grant` blocks
+### `privilege_assignments` blocks

-You must specify one or many `grant` configuration blocks to declare `privileges` to a `principal`, which corresponds to `display_name` of [databricks_group](group.md#display_name) or [databricks_user](user.md#display_name).
+You must specify one or many `privilege_assignments` configuration blocks to declare `privileges` to a `principal`, which corresponds to `display_name` of [databricks_group](group.md#display_name) or [databricks_user](user.md#display_name).
 Terraform would ensure that only those principals and privileges defined in the resource are applied for the data object and would remove anything else.
 It would not remove any transitive privileges. `DENY` statements are intentionally not supported.
-Every `grant` has the following required arguments:
+Every `privilege_assignments` has the following required arguments:

 * `principal` - `display_name` of [databricks_group](group.md#display_name) or [databricks_user](user.md#display_name).
 * `privileges` - set of available privilege names in upper case.